wp-plugins/spider-event-calendar/readme.txt

 *   Possibility to define the main border radius, color and width in the Spider Event Calendar.
 *   You have also possibility to change popup window parameters in the Spider Event Calendar.
 *   Possibility to add new themes based on the default theme.
+*   Possibility of displaying/hiding the category legend below the calendar widget.

 ###IMPORTANT: If you think you found a bug in Spider Calendar or have any problem/question concerning the plugin, please check out [Support Forum](http://web-dorado.com/forum/spider-calendar-wordpress.html) in our website.
 If you do not find a solution here, do not hesitate to contact us at [info@web-dorado.com](mailto:info@web-dorado.com).